zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/bbollen.md

 key: bollen
 permalink: /team/lex/
 # Pick one of the following
-role: faculty
+role: engineer
 email: briancbollen@gmail.com
-image: /assets/images/people/bbollen.jpeg
+image: /assets/images/people/bbollen.jpg
 organization: University of Utah
 position: Senior Software Developer
 # use either a local link like here, or a URL
 website: http://briancbollen.com
-interests: Visualization Tools, Exploratory Visualization for Scientists, Topological Data Analysis
+interests: "Visualization Tools, Exploratory Visualization for Scientists, Topological Data Analysis"
 #  leave empty if you're active.
 Add something like "M.S.'16" or "B.S.'17" if you got a degree while at VDL.
 Add "N" if you left VDS before you got a degree.
 graduated: